Turn "What If?" into a Reliable Plan for the Future

 Getting a big sum of money at once or having a high income can affect the level of government benefits.
 Putting the money into a special-needs trust helps preserve government benefits.

 Our Special Needs Trust program is a mix of solutions and empathy.
-In this video, learn the basics.
-Hear from people whose lives changed after working with us.
+In this video, hear from people whose lives changed after working with us.

 Self-Funded Trusts and Military Survivor Benefits Plans

-The federal government allows military members and retirees to steer survivor benefit plans to their children with disabilities.
+The federal government allows military members and retirees to steer survivor benefit plans (SBP) to their children with disabilities.
 Survivor benefits are paid to family members of someone in the U.S. military after they die.
+The spouse-child option may also be used when the child has a long-term disability.
+This includes adult children, of course.

 A self-funded trust is needed to ensure the money doesn't put other government benefits at risk.
+The SBP would need to be irrevocably assigned to a self-funded trust.
 There are several steps to setting this up.
 Our trust team will get you started.
+We also provide the letter template to DFAS and an attorney certification of the trust. https://militarypay.defense.gov/Benefits/Survivor-Benefit-Program/Overview/

 Email AShelby@thearcofnova.org to set up a free consultation with our Director of Trusts.